stefanodangelo/vangogh/README.md

 # Final Degree Project 2021

+For the code used in the paper called __*Revisiting Artistic Style Transfer For Data Augmentation In A Real-case Scenario*__ scroll down to the **Source Code** section.

 ## Author
 ### D'Angelo Stefano <br>stefano.dangelo.ct@gmail.com
 ## Supervisor
 ### Precioso Frédéric <br>frederic.precioso@univ-cotedazur.fr

 ## Description
-This repository contains the final project of my studies entitled:
+This repository contains the code for the final degree project 2021-2022 at Université Cote d'Azur entitled:

 __*Deep Learning to paint like Van Gogh*__